lucasjerocha/Statistical-Analysis/README.md

 # Repository Contents
 grupo12_LucasRocha en.pdf: Detailed report on statistical analysis.

-dataset.csv/: Folder containing relevant data files used for analysis.
+dataset.csv: Folder containing relevant data files used for analysis.

-Code.r/: Folder containing R scripts used for data import, analysis, and visualization.
+Code.r: Folder containing R scripts used for data import, analysis, and visualization.

 For further details, please refer to the complete report in grupo12_LucasRocha en.pdf